Header Image

 More than 20 crewing companies signed partnerships with the university, giving students the chance to do their internship within multicultural crews.
 More than 150 students go on a voyage every year

-The first year of faculty will provide the perfect setting for you to learn the sailing skills of manoeuvring sailing boats on the shores of Lake Siutghiol (Headquarters of the Nautical Base of the university).
+Seamanship is the skill, techniques, or practice of handling a ship or boat at sea.
+As a first year student you will be learning sailing skills of manoeuvring sailing boats on Lake Siutghiol (Headquarters of the Nautical Base of the university).

 Testimonials